mooltipass/minible/unicode_layouts.md

 ## [](#header-1) Unicode Support and Keyboard Layouts
 USB keyboards do not send characters to the computers they are connected to, but HID key codes.
-The computer OS is in charge of doing the HID key code to character conversion, depending on the user-selected layout.
+The computer OS is in charge of performing HID key code to character conversion, depending on the user-selected layout.
 The Mooltipass Mini BLE therefore needs to know which HID key codes to send for a given point.
 This page shows the different supported glyphs for given layouts.